vmic2002/DeepLearningChallengeCSC_51054_EP/README.md

 ### Challenge_weight_watchers_alternative

-The notebooks for which these notes apply are:
+The notebook for which these notes apply is:
- * `Challenge_weight_watchers_alternative_mean_stdev_agg.ipynb`
- * `Challenge_weight_watchers_alternative_n_gram_vectors.ipynb`
- * `Challenge_weight_watchers_alternative_long_match_sequence.ipynb`
- * `Challenge_weight_watchers_alternative_period_sequence.ipynb`
+ * `Challenge_weight_watchers_alternative_features.ipynb`

+Each main section ("Alternative Features X", where X$\in \{1,2,3,4\}$), is originally a separate notebook and is intended to be run separately from the other sections.

-The four notebooks use an additional library not required for the main and additional notebook, `swifter`, which is just used to speed up some processing of dataframes through parallelization.
+The four sections use an additional library not required for the main and additional notebook, `swifter`, which is just used to speed up some processing of dataframes through parallelization.
 It can be installed using ```pip install swifter```.

-These notebooks also assume a gpu present on the system, which is accessed using `cuda:1` (i.e., the code will work without modification only if there is more than one CUDA device present).
-To change this, change the line in each that says: `gpu = torch.device('cuda:1')` to whichever device you would like to run on.
+The notebook is also optimized to run on a GPU, but will run on the CPU as currently written.
+To change this, change the line in each that says: `gpu = torch.device('cpu')` to whichever device you would like to run on.

-Note that these notebooks were created primarily to run experiments, and thus are not thoroughly edited for readability.
+Note that this notebook was created primarily to run experiments, and thus are not thoroughly edited for readability.

 **Weight Watchers**
 Jonas BERGER